FBI at home of possible person of interest in Nashville bomb

 According to Metro Nashville Police Chief John Drake, police officers responded on Friday to a report of shots fired when they encountered the RV blaring a recorded warning that a bomb would detonate in 15 minutes.
 Police evacuated nearby buildings and called in the bomb squad.
 The RV exploded shortly afterward.

-Associated Press writer John Raby contributed to this report from Charleston, West Virginia.
+Associated Press photographer Mark Humphrey in Nashville and writer John Raby in Charleston, West Virginia, contributed to this report.